 Oxpeckers is headed by pioneering South African environmental journalist Fiona Macleod.
 Prior to founding Oxpeckers, Macleod worked as an award-winning journalist and editor at a range of the region’s top media.
 She served as environmental editor at the Mail & Guardian newspaper for 10 years, and was awarded the prestigious Nick Steele award recognising her contributions to environmental conservation through her pioneering reportage.
-She is also recipient of the 2014 SAB EnviroMedia Award for her work at Oxpeckers, and a finalist in the CNN MultiChoice African Journalist 2016 Awards.
+She is the recipient of the 2014 SAB EnviroMedia Award for her work at Oxpeckers, and winner of the Environment Award at the CNN MultiChoice African Journalist Awards in 2016.
 She is a member of the Earth Journalism Network’s Council of Partners.

 Anne Driffill is our accounting officer and office manager.
 With more than 26 years of experience in bookkeeping and accounting, she has served a range of South African companies.
 Her contribution to the Oxpeckers Center since its founding has included registering it as a non-profit company and setting up our accounting and admin systems.